My workflow

 Writing

-• I use Joplin for writing my notes in markdown and the Joplin cloud to share these among my devices.
+• I use Obsidian for writing my notes in markdown.
 I recommend using the OneNote Md Exporter tool to export Microsoft OneNote notes to markdown notes.

 • I make annotations to the pdf’s in Zotero.
 When done, I use the ‘Add Note from Annotations’ functionality to create a personal summary note based on all annotations in the pdf.